 For the past 5,000 years, practitioners of acupuncture have called this intellectual energy Qi (pronounced “chee”).

 Numerous cultures have described this energy and called it by many names: prana, baraka, pneuma, spirit, wakan, material force, vital force, orgone, ether and ruach.

 – Ted Kaptchuck, The Web That Has No Weaver

 Qi is the vital energy in all living things, from the tallest tree to the smallest cell.

 Qi provides the power to accomplish everyday activities.
-It is necessary for growth, development, movement, maintenance of body temperature, protection against illness and disease, and overall regulation of the body.
-Our health is influenced by the quality, quantity and balance of Qi.
+It is necessary for growth, development, movement, body temperature maintenance, protection against illness and disease, and overall body regulation.
+Our health influenced by the quality, quantity and balance of Qi.

 – Giovanni Maciocia, The Foundations of Chinese Medicine